Flexible regulation is an effective means of rapidly reducing vehicle emissions without drawing opposition from consumers and politicians.

 1. Flexible regulation of vehicle emissions as an acceptable solution

 So, what sorts of effective climate change policies would be less politically difficult than a carbon tax?
-Several examples of effective regulatory policies are mentioned elsewhere (Read article 148).
+Several examples of effective regulatory policies are mentioned elsewhere (Read: Canada : Want an effective climate policy?).
 Just one is studied in detail here: a flexible vehicle emissions regulation.

 1.1.
 Provincial governments not in favour of a carbon tax